-The User Authentication settings determine the list of users who can be authorized to utilize your network resources, such as Internet access and VPN tunnels.
-Furthermore, these settings allow you to set up local users and to connect your LANCOM R&S[®] Unified Firewall to an external directory service from where it can retrieve individual users and user groups.
-This allows you to set firewall regulations not just for computers but also for individual users and user groups.
+In the settings for User Authentication you set the list of users who are authorized to use your network resources (e.g. Internet access, content-filter override and VPN tunnels).
+You can use these settings to configure local users and connect your LANCOM R8S[®] Unified Firewall to an external directory service for accessing information about individual users and user groups.
+This allows you to create firewall rules not only for computers, but also for individual users.

-Navigate to Firewall > User Authentication to display a list of users in the item list bar that are currently defined in the system.
+Navigate to Firewall > User Authentication to display the list of users available on the system in the object bar.